-Sorting / Matching / Counting Тгу Use the method you created above to process the information on the Data Sheet.
+Use the method you created above to process the information.

 What is the output?

+Reflect

-Reflect This app turns off the ringer even when the user is not in class.
-An advanced version would only turn off t school when the user is quiet and not moving.
-If the user is moving around or making a lot of noise, it wouthat it is not class time and keep the ringer on.
+This app turns off the ringer even when the user is not in class.
+An advanced version would only turn off the ringer at school when the user is quiet and not moving.
+If the user is moving around or making a lot of noise, it would assume that it is not class time and keep the ringer on.

 How would you change your app to solve this new problem?

 Where would it find the new information that it needed?